giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 ## Why native heap introspection matters

-Many Python projects rely on C extensions: psutil, NumPy, pandas, PIL, cryptography, lxml, psycopg, PyTorch, custom in-house modules, etc. And even cPython itself, which implements many of its standard library modules in C. If any of these components mishandle memory at the C level, you get a leak that:
+Many Python projects rely on C extensions: psutil, NumPy, pandas, PIL, lxml, psycopg, PyTorch, custom in-house modules, etc. And even cPython itself, which implements many of its standard library modules in C. If any of these components mishandle memory at the C level, you get a leak that:

 - Doesn't show up in Python reference counts ([sys.getrefcount](https://docs.python.org/dev/library/sys.html#sys.getrefcount)).
 - Doesn't show up in [tracemalloc module](https://docs.python.org/3/library/tracemalloc.html).
 - Doesn't show up in Python's [gc](https://docs.python.org/dev/library/gc.html) stats.
-- Often don't show up RSS, VMS or [USS](https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python) due to allocator caching, especially for small objects.
+- Often don't show up in RSS, VMS or [USS](https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python) due to allocator caching, especially for small objects.
 This can happen, for example, when you forget to `Py_DECREF` a Python object.